 - Resolve complaints from customers regarding non-compliance with store policy regarding the sale and rental of M- and AO-rated games and provide full refund or exchange for an age-appropriate game;

-- Provide ESRB ratings where feasible in circulars, on websites and/or in other promotional vehicles;
+- Provide ESRB ratings on websites and, where feasible, in other promotional vehicles;

 - Share best practices with other ERC members